 Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
-Diluted net loss per share for the six months ended June 30, 2022 and June 30, 2021 is computed by dividing net loss by the sum of the weighted average number of shares of common stock and the dilutive potential common stock equivalents then outstanding.
+Diluted net loss per share is computed by dividing net loss by the sum of the weighted average number of shares of common stock and the dilutive potential common stock equivalents then outstanding.
 Potential common stock equivalents consist of stock options, warrants, preferred shares convertible into common stock and, pre-funded warrants.
-Since there is a net loss attributable to common stockholders for the six months ended June 30, 2022 and June 30, 2021, the inclusion of common stock equivalents in the computation for that period would be antidilutive.
+Since there is a net loss attributable to common stockholders for all periods presented, the inclusion of common stock equivalents in the computation for each period would be antidilutive.